sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable policy.
 2. Verify that the Switch account button in Start is hidden.

+<a href="" id="wirelessdisplay-allowprojectionfrompc"></a>**WirelessDisplay/AllowProjectionFromPC**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+This policy allows you to turn off projection from a PC.

+- 0 - your PC cannot discover or project to other devices.
+- 1 - your PC can discover and project to other devices

 <a href="" id="wirelessdisplay-allowprojectiontopc"></a>**WirelessDisplay/AllowProjectionToPC**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allow or disallow turning off the projection to a PC.